Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/tutorial/captures.md

 title: Captures
 section: Tutorial
 ---

-# {{ page.title }}
+# Captures

 We have seen how to chain requests in a Hurl file.
 In some use cases, you want to use data from one request and inject it in another one.
 That what captures are all about.